IntellectualChar/roco222/journal.md

 The simple motor is shown below:
 ![motor 1](https://github.com/IntellectualChar/roco222/blob/master/motor1.jpg)

 However this design was not very effective or reliable as it didnt continue to turn for very long.
 This was due to the holder for the axis not being tight and the holders for the magnets were easilyable to bend towards and away from the core of the motor.
-Shown by us having to hold the brushes against the commutator:
+Also the brushes were not stiff so didnt stay connected to the commutator, Shown by us having to hold the brushes against the commutator:

 [simple motor vid](https://www.youtube.com/watch?v=N0y_D7YMK28)